-The subsoil, which is the layer beneath the topsoil, lacks as much organic material and is generally of lesser quality than topsoil.
-The undesirable soil on top may be replaced with topsoil to improve the chances of your lawn thriving.
+The subsoil, which is the layer beneath the topsoil, lacks as much organic material and is generally of lesser quality than the topsoil.
+The undesirable soil on top may be replaced with topsoil to improve the chances of healthy plant growth and your lawn thriving.

 Can you have too much topsoil?

 You should probably add another 3-6 inches of topsoil before planting.
 You can’t go wrong with too much.
 Having too little soil is far more dangerous.

 How long does it take for grass to grow from topsoil?

 It depends on a number of factors, such as soil fertility, the type of grass you’re growing and the climate.
 In general, it will take several weeks for new grass to start growing from topsoil.